My first years of teaching, I will honestly say that building a classroom community did not make my to-do list.

 Ten years into teaching, I build a classroom community with purpose.
 Here are four goals I want to achieve in my high school classroom, and how I implement them to build classroom community.

-One: Bullying.
 I take a hard stance with bullying.
 My message to students: everyone is different, not everyone has to like everyone, but we all must be respectful.

 I’ve found that outlining my expectations and providing examples establishes the non-bullying classroom community.
 When I see mean or excluding behavior, I say something.
 High school students have a very sneaky way of bullying.
 It’s normally followed by, “I was just kidding” or “so-and-so knows I’m just joking.”
 I address this with the speaker so that others know I take bullying seriously.
 Plus, I’ve already given an example, and I can relate back to that.

 Part of building a classroom community where students feel safe is to address bullying every time.